Our Living Environment: 2020 ArkDes Fellowship

 Frequently Asked Questions

-The Fellowship is open to applicants from any field, profession, or discipline.
-We do not request academic certification or formal references during the application process.
-All applications must be aligned with the broad theme of the Open Call and the practical guidelines outlined on this page.
-Individuals within companies are able to apply independently.
+The Fellowship is open to applicants from any field working in or around architecture and design.
+All applications must be aligned with the broad theme of the Call for Fellows and the practical guidelines outlined on this page.

 Can partnerships or groups apply?

 The 2020 ArkDes Fellowship is only open to individual applicants.
 No partnerships or groups will be accepted.

 Do I/we have to be in Stockholm?

 We expect Fellows to spend at least three months of the six month Fellowship period at ArkDes, in Stockholm.
 Shared working space in ArkDes will be available for all Fellows in order to facilitate interaction and collaboration with ArkDes staff.

 Discussions about divisions and procedure of payments will be discussed and negotiated with each individual independently.

 ArkDes will cover one round-trip travel from the Fellow’s country of residence and will be able to provide a modest production budget.